 Speaking of deals, Amazon does provide special deals on movie prices.
-Keep in mind, these are usually discounts off movies priced $9.99 or higher, so you won't see anything dip below $6.99 here.
+Keep in mind it's usually discounts off movies priced $9.99 or higher, so you won't see anything dip below $6.99 here.

-Amazon has yet to bring 4K to its mobile users, unfortunately.
-That's a shame, since phones like the LG G6 and the Sony Xperia XZ have displays that would benefit from the quality boost.
+Amazon has yet to bring 4K to its mobile users, unfortunately, and that's a shame since more and more phones have displays that would benefit from the quality boost.
 Still, you can purchase videos in HD up to 1080p.

 Amazon does TV just as well as it does movies.
-According to my search, Amazon offers 4,103 TV series to purchase, which is considerably more than any other service in this list.
-Seems to me like there should be something for everybody in their catalog.
+According to my search, Amazon offers 5,481 television series to purchase, which is considerably more than any other service in this list.
+Seems to me like there should be something for everybody in its catalog.

 TV episodes in HD typically cost $2.99, though some shows have episodes available for as low as $0.99.
 Some episodes will cost you $3.99, namely hit HBO titles like Game of Thrones or True Detective.
 You can also get SD episodes for a dollar less.
-Pricing for seasons vary based on the series, but usually cost anywhere from $14.99–$29.99.
-SD seasons costs less, until the price hits $14.99, in which case the SD price will reflect the HD price.
+Pricing for seasons vary based on the series but usually cost anywhere from $14.99–$29.99.
+SD seasons cost less until the price hits $14.99, in which case the SD price will reflect the HD price.